14 Types of Freelance Writing Jobs and What They Pay

 9. Press release writer

-When companies have a newsworthy event, they publish a press release and hope it picks up traction and spreads the information quickly to the right audiences.
+When companies have a newsworthy event, they publish a press release strategically so that it can pick up traction and spread the information to the right audiences.
 Press releases are short documents, typically limited to one or two pages, that give the who, what, when, where, and why of what's happening.
 News outlets and blogs then use these press releases to write news stories.

 Press releases get straight to the point and follow a specific format.
 Many press release writers use a standard template and then fill in the copy for each client.
 As a press release writer, you may need to conduct interviews to gather information and quotes.